vikranthkongara/intro-to-declarative-pipeline/Exercise-02.md

     }
 ```

-Next, add the following to the bottom of your `pipeline` - righ before the close curly brace for the entir `pipeline`:
+Next, add the following to the bottom of your `pipeline` - right before the close curly brace for the entire `pipeline`:

 ```
   post {
     aborted {
       echo 'Why didn\'t you push my button?'
     }
   }
 ```

 On the next build wait for the input time and you will see the following line in your console output: ```Why didn't you push my button?```.